mikejsavage/hirveserv/README.md

 Dependencies
 ------------

-hirveserv depends on lua (5.1/5.2/5.3 all work), OpenSSL, libev (and -dev packages if your OS uses those).
-It also depends on some lua
+hirveserv depends on Lua, OpenSSL, libev (and -dev packages if your OS uses those). hirveserv supports Lua 5.1 and onwards, but websockets only work when using Lua 5.3 or newer. hirveserv also depends on some Lua
 modules:

 ```sh